Chathura Senaratne

-Doremure Gamage Miran Charuka (born 20 November 1982) (චතුර සේනාරත්න) is a Sri Lankan politician and a former member of the Parliament of Sri Lanka.
+Nambukara Helambage Chathura Sandeepa Senaratne (born 20 February 1982) (චතුර සේනාරත්න) is a Sri Lankan politician and a former member of the Parliament of Sri Lanka.

 Early life and education

 Nambukara Helambage Chathura Sandeepa Senaratne was born 20 November 1982 the son of Rajitha (a dentist and politician) and Sujatha (a dentist), he received his education at Ananda College, Colombo and was admitted to the University of Colombo to study for a MBBS degree in medicine in 2004 but dropped out.
-He then took up politics full-time.

 Political career

 Early career

-Working with his father in his political activities in the Kalutura electorate, Senaratne served as President of the Kalutara District Development Foundation, Chief Organiser of the Rajitha Senaratne Foundation and traveled widely in Europe, Asia accompanying his father on official travels and attending study tours in the United States.
-He became worked for the United National Party and between 2007 and 2014 for the United People's Freedom Alliance following his father's defection to the SLFP dominated UPFA government in January 2007.
+Working with his father in his political activities in the Kalutura electorate, Senaratne served as president of the Kalutara District Development Foundation, chief organiser of the Rajitha Senaratne Foundation and traveled widely in Europe, Asia accompanying his father on official travels and attending study tours in the United States.
+He worked for the United National Party and between 2007 and 2014 for the United People's Freedom Alliance following his father's defection to the SLFP dominated UPFA government in January 2007.